HerrMotz/bachelor-thesis/publication/main.typ

 == Background <problem_heading>
 #todo[Die 10 Sätze, die ich gestern Nacht zu Felix gesagt habe.]

+Over the history of humanity, it has built an _infrastructure for knowledge_.
+It started as stone tablets, evolved to hand-written papyrus books, libraries, the printing press and most recently computers and the internet.
+Instead of using a library or asking a colleague, we usually consult search engines, for even small questions.
+With them, the need to supply data in a computer interpretable format arose.
+This lead to the inception of a platform called Wikidata, which arose as a "machine-readable" version of Wikipedia.
+Wikidata has become a form of library, in which the knowledge is not written in human, but machine language.
+Now, the new challenge has become to retrieve information from this new library.
+Our librarian can only help us to find certain entries.
+To find the connection between information snippets from these entries is still the readers task.
+For this, users can write database queries in a special query language.

+== This Work
+#todo[Dieses Kapitel sollte kontextfrei verständlich sein.]

+This thesis aims to lay the ground work for a visual query builder for SPARQL queries.
+The program _Query by Graph_#footnote[A demonstration is available at https://quebyg.danielmotz.de/.] allows the user to build queries for Wikibase instances (e.g. Wikidata) without the necessity to write code.
+The idea is, that the contents of a Wikibase instance and the query for the same can be visualised as a graph, consisting of nodes and edges between them.
+Using _Query by Graph_, the user can build a graph of a desired structure, fill in variables for unknown structures and retrieve the query's result from any Wikibase instance.
+Novel to current work, it can *import a previously built query* and *apply changes from the generated SPARQL query to the visual query graph*.
+Furthermore, the user can work with _multiple Wikibase instances_ in one session, allowing for *federated queries*.

+== Related Work
+The approach by Vargas et al. @Vargas2019_RDF_Explorer is to build a query, starting from one Wikbase entry/item.
+It shows all possible assertions for this item to build the query.
+The goal is to guide the formulation of the user's question from a known starting point to the wanted result.

-Much of the mankind's knowledge is stored in the format of natural language, which can not be accessed without following these steps: 1. rough research on a topic, 2. formulate a question, 3. finding relevant literature to the question, 4. reading the literature, 5. extracting the relevant facts, (optional: 6. rephrasing the question because you now know what you were actually asking for) and, finally, 7. inferring an answer from the retrieved facts.
+/*Much of the mankind's knowledge is stored in the format of natural language, which can not be accessed without following these steps: 1. rough research on a topic, 2. formulate a question, 3. finding relevant literature to the question, 4. reading the literature, 5. extracting the relevant facts, (optional: 6. rephrasing the question because you now know what you were actually asking for) and, finally, 7. inferring an answer from the retrieved facts.
 This process can be tedious, but, gladly, many of these steps have been facilitated by generations before us.
 May it be in the form of letterpress, libraries, a librarian, the world wide web (WWW), a search engine and so forth --- we can rely on an _infrastructure for knowledge_.

 The present internet search engines use a refined mix of network and metadata analysis as well as natural language processing (NLP) to identify the most relevant results to a topic.
 The World Wide Web also includes large websites like Wikipedia, which, similar to a printed encyclopedia, provide information in natural language.
 Depending on the topic being discussed, an entry usually shows a certain structure.
 Entries about individuals typically include their dates of birth and death, while entries about monuments most commonly provide information about their architect, location, and year of construction, among other details.
 The fundamental idea of _Wikibase_#footnote[https://wikiba.se/, also note that there were similar approaches, such as #link("https://en.wikipedia.org/wiki/Freebase_(database)")[Freebase]] is to enable the user to strictly formalise such semi-structured articles, so that its contents are annotated to be machine-readable.